History of African Americans in San Antonio: Religion

 Mount Zion First Baptist Church is an historic African American church located at 333 Martin Luther King Drive in San Antonio, Texas.
 Founded in 1871 by former slaves, the church has since provided ministerial services to thousands and played a major role in the Civil Rights Movement of the city.
 In 1949 the Reverend Claude Black Jr. became pastor and lead the church to national prominence in the National Baptist Convention.
 Pastor Black who would become a Civil Rights icon and city councilman would invite figures controversial at the time to speak from his pulpit.
 Some of those would include Thurgood Marshall, Adam Clayton Powell Jr., Azie Taylor Morton, Percy Sutton, Barbara Jordan and others.
 The church created the city's first black owned credit union as well as Project Free, a program dedicated to assisting the poor and the elderly.
 The church was burned down by arson in 1974, but rebuilt the following year.

+Tourism

+Over twenty million tourists visit San Antonio and its attractions every year, contributing substantially to its economy, primarily due to The Alamo and the River Walk.
+San Antonio also became one of the destination vacations for African Americans.
+There are also fun activities for Black residents and visitors in San Antonio, such as Six Flags Fiesta Texas, and Sea World San Antonio.